Pinafore/fact-repetition/README.md

 ## Figures
 1. For figures you might need `vega-lite`.
 Install with conda: `conda install -c conda-forge vega vega-lite vega-embed vega-lite-cli`.
+2. You should run `npm install -g` for vega, vega-lite, vega-embed, and vega-cli.